skallaher/RevEng_PAJ7620/README.md

 ## Description ##

 The library here is for the PAJ7620 sensor with an I2C interface.
 The device also has several variants such as the PAJ7620U2 and PAJ7620F2.
-The device provides simple motion-based gesture recognition.
+The device provides simple motion-based gesture recognition, object tracking (cursor mode), and other (unimplemented so far) modes.

-It can recognize 9 hand moving gestures including:
+In gesture mode it can recognize 9 hand moving gestures including:
 - move up
 - move down
 - move left